Week 12.2 Advance Typescript APIs

 Understanding Pick

-utility type is part of TypeScript’s mapped types, which enable you to create new types based on the keys of an existing type.
-The syntax for Pick
+The Pick utility type is part of TypeScript’s mapped types, which enable you to create new types based on the keys of an existing type.
+The syntax for Pick is as follows:

 Example Usage of Pick